hepictel/hepic.cloud/docs/docs/api.md

 # 🔻 API Documentation

-> Scroll down for code samples, example requests and responses.
-Select a language for code samples from the tabs above or the mobile navigation menu.
+This section provides code samples, example requests and responses for the hepic API

 ## Base URLs